9 min read

 While KPIs are often translated into specific metrics, like increasing your subscribers by 30% this year or decreasing your bounce rate by 40% next quarter, you can also determine what success looks like from qualitative perspective.

-It’s important to define what success looks like for you and only you.
-Then you can tap into what truly motivates you.
-There’s no right or wrong way to view success since we all value different things.
+There's no wrong or right way to view success.
+That's why it's important to define what success looks like for you so you can tap into what motivates you.
 Let those values drive your goals.

 Along with deciding what success looks like, you’ll want to record what the purpose is behind each goal.
 Remembering the “why” behind each goal will motivate you as you work to achieve it.
-Without a purpose, you may forget why you started creating a new offering or worked so hard to create the action plan.
+Without a purpose, you may forget why you created a new offering or worked to create the action plan.

 The purpose can also be rooted in your personal goals outside of business.
 This will help your work feel more personal, increasing your dedication to see it through.